-Sarah: I think so.
+Sawyer: I think so.

 Lorrie: I’m not working there [Hogwarts].

-Grace: Sarah said something interesting about teacher— there’s a lot of questionable teaching practices, and that’s true, and we’re reading a lot of it from Harry’s perspective, so, you know, we’re seeing how bullying Snape is just to him or the Gryffindors.
+Grace: Sawyer said something interesting about teacher— there’s a lot of questionable teaching practices, and that’s true, and we’re reading a lot of it from Harry’s perspective, so, you know, we’re seeing how bullying Snape is just to him or the Gryffindors.
 But there’s a lot of, a lot of scenes of teachers doing really weird or shitty things.
 I wanna talk about a scene that you go through in your book.
 You open Severus Snape & the Prisoner of Azkaban, you say this is the happiest book to readers and to a lot of the characters.
 The whole book is a trauma flashback to Severus Snape.
 So before we go into this scene I wanna talk about, can you just explain what a trauma flashback is to listeners?

 Lorrie: From my total layperson perspective—